-- 12.00 Two Associate Degrees - A student cannot be awarded two Associate Degrees in the same semester. - 12.02 Degrees Awarded Posthumously Under certain circumstances, when a student enrolled in the final year of study has completed 75% or more of his or her degree requirements before passing, a degree may be awarded posthumously.
+12.02 Degrees Awarded Posthumously - Under certain circumstances, when a student enrolled in the final year of study has completed 75% or more of their degree requirements before passing, a degree may be awarded posthumously.
 The request to award a degree posthumously may be made to a member of the President's Cabinet who puts forward a recommendation to the President.
 The President will notify both the family of the student and the Registrar's Office of the decision to award a degree posthumously.